tomsing1/mbl2019/rmbl2019/README.md

 ```
 Don't worry, this simply means that you need to either:

-1) Unload the package and then attach it's new version instead:
+1) Unload the package and then attach its new version instead:

 ```r
 detach("package:rmbl2019", unload = TRUE)